juancarlospaco/cpython/README.md

 - We do not deprecate stuff, even if Python deprecate/remove it, it will keep working for Nim.
 - Each file is completely self-contained standalone, you can copy just 1 file on your project and use it.
 - If Python removes a module from StdLib you must obtain the `.py` file somehow, but the `.nim` remains.
+- Big Decimals with all the operators for Nim.
 - Package version == Python version.